mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ### Error Handling and Statistics

-The TDM library offers a generic error handling and statistics gathering mechanism, based on Broadway capabilities tailored for TDM business requirements.
+The TDM library offers a generic error handling and statistics gathering mechanism based on Broadway capabilities tailored for TDM business requirements.

 [Click to learn more about TDM error handling and statistics flows](12_tdm_error_handling_and_statistics.md).